microsoft/AICentral/src/AICentral.Core/readme.md

 ```

 ### Extension
-A class that provides the extension functionality, by implementing the ```AICentral.Core.IAICentralPipelineStep```.
+A class that provides the extension functionality, by implementing the ```AICentral.Core.IPipelineStep```.